 - Saampras Ganesan, Melbourne Neuropsychiatry Centre, Department of Psychiatry, Department of Biomedical Engineering & Contemplative Studies Centre, University of Melbourne, Australia.

-For more information, please contact us at Anthony.King@osumc.edu and saamprasg@student.unimelb.edu.au.
+For more information, please contact us at Anthony.King@osumc.edu, saamprasg@student.unimelb.edu.au and saampras.ganesan@gmail.com.

 A non-exhaustive list of some relevant and recent meta-analytic papers in meditation neuroimaging: